Actively Recruiting

 • Serum transaminase levels more than twice the upper normal limit

-• Taking medications that may induce eosinophilia in the past 3 months, including herbal supplements, NSAIDs, salicylic acid, carbamazepine, colchicine, nitrofurantoin, dapsone, or minocycline
+• Taking medications that can cause eosinophilia in the past 3 months, such as herbal supplements, NSAIDs, salicylic acid, carbamazepine, colchicine, nitrofurantoin, dapsone, or minocycline

 AI-Screening